-Want to find the best credit card for you?
+Want to find the best credit card in Singapore?
 With EnjoyCompare, you can easily compare the best cards available – all in one place.
-Our comparison service can provide you with all the information you need about travel, AirMile and Reward cards available in Singapore, allowing you to make an informed comparison from the comfort of your own home.
+Our comparison service can provide you with all the information you need about travel, Air Mile and Reward cards available in Singapore, allowing you to make an informed comparison from the comfort of your own home.

 The comparison service we offer is extensive and includes all the major credit card brands, from American Express and Citibank to HSBC, Standard Chartered and more.
 From each card’s annual fee to fee waiver offers and key details on the specific rewards each card offers, we provide you with the information you need to make the best decision.